View all web browser and mobile devices available in our cloud-based test lab.

 Many organizations are beginning to adopt shift left testing into their development model, though a high percentage of companies still fail to do so, despite the proven benefits of shift left testing.

-In this blog, we cover what the shift left approach in testing is.
-We also break down why it's not happening — and what you can do about it.
+In this blog, we cover shift left testing, why it is not happening at a larger scale, and how you can embrace shift left testing for your team.

 Shift left testing is the strategy of testing earlier in the cycle.
 It literally means shifting testing left to happen earlier in development.

 To better understand the current state of automated testing and see where shift left testing is at, Perfecto partnered with Gatepoint research to survey leading digital enterprises.